Hierarchic Kernel Recursive Least-Squares: Numerical Experiments

 \subsection{Summary of Comparison with Existing Methods}

-The main comparison of H-KRLS with leading existing kernel based modeling methods in the literature is presented in this section.
-Table~\ref{Comparison} presents the comparison in terms of computational training time and maximum validation error of the presented algorithm with the studied kernel adaptive filtering algorithms in \cite{comparative}, namely QKLMS \cite{QKLMS}, FB-KRLS \cite{Fixed}, S-KRLS \cite{Engel}, SW-KRLS \cite{Sliding}, and NORMA \cite{NORMA} (the codes used here are modified versions of that found in \cite{vanvaerenberghthesis}).
+In this section, the D-KRLS is compared with leading kernel-based modeling methods in the literature.
+Table~\ref{Comparison} presents the comparison in terms of computational training time and maximum validation error of the presented algorithm with the studied kernel adaptive filtering algorithms in \cite{comparative}: QKLMS \cite{QKLMS}, FB-KRLS \cite{Fixed}, S-KRLS \cite{Engel}, SW-KRLS \cite{Sliding}, and NORMA \cite{NORMA} (the codes used here can be found in \cite{vanvaerenberghthesis}).

-As detailed in TABLE~\ref{Comparison}, the H-KRLS method resulted in less computational time and also achieved lower maximum validation error compared to the other methods in the literature.
-For example, it is about five times faster and more accurate than S-KRLS in modeling the Intel Lab data set.
-The coefficients that are used in running the algorithms are tabulated in TABLE~\ref{Coe} in Appendix \ref{Coefficients}.
-Since the H-KRLS method results in an improvement in both computational time and accuracy, choosing different parameter sets for the other algorithms, as a trade-off between accuracy and efficiency, does not change the general conclusion of this comparison.
-The results demonstrates that the H-KRLS method is much more efficient than the other methods, particularly for higher dimensional data sets.
-For the three-dimensional data set, the majority of the methods fail and cannot provide a reasonably small validation error.
-However, H-KRLS models this dataset with high accuracy and less cost compared to all the other methods.
-Although, it is possible to perform modeling for higher dimensional datasets using H-KRLS, the comparison in TABLE~\ref{Comparison} is limited to three dimensional as the other methods in the literature fails in modeling of data sets above three dimensional.
+As detailed in TABLE~\ref{Comparison}, the D-KRLS method resulted in less computational time and also achieved lower maximum validation error compared to the other methods in the literature.
+For example, it is about five times faster and more accurate than S-KRLS in modeling the Intel Lab dataset.
+The hyperparameters that are used in running the algorithms are tabulated in TABLE~\ref{Coe} in Appendix \ref{Coefficients}.
+Since the D-KRLS method results in an improvement in both computational time and accuracy, choosing different hyperparameter sets for the other algorithms, as a trade-off between accuracy and efficiency, does not change the general conclusion of this comparison.
+The results demonstrates that the D-KRLS method is much more efficient than the other methods, particularly for higher dimensional datasets.
+For the three-dimensional dataset, the majority of the methods fail and cannot provide a reasonably small validation error.
+However, D-KRLS models this dataset with high accuracy and less cost compared to all the other methods.
+Although, it is possible to perform modeling for higher dimensional datasets using D-KRLS, the comparison in TABLE~\ref{Comparison} is limited to three-dimensional as the other methods in the literature fails in modeling of datasets above three-dimensional.